bpollack/jewelcat/README.md

 * Run `jewelcat -install` to configure jewelcat to run in the background on ports 80 and 443 with the domain `.test`.

 *NOTE:* if you had pow installed before in the system, please make sure to run pow's uninstall script.
 Read more details in [the pow manual](http://pow.cx/manual.html#section_1.2).
-Likewise, if you had `jewelcat` installed, you'll need to uninstall that first as well.
+Likewise, if you had `puma-dev` installed, you'll need to uninstall that first as well.

 #### .test domain